 Spinach is also rich in antioxidants that protect our cells from harmful free radicals and oxidative stress, helping to reduce inflammation and slow the aging process.

-In particular, spinach is one of the best sources of lutein, an antioxidant that is known to protect the brain from cognitive decline and is shown to actually improve memory and cognitive function (4).
+In particular, spinach is one of the best sources of lutein, an antioxidant that is known to protect the brain from cognitive decline and improve memory and cognitive function (4).

 While you’ll be able to see that there’s spinach in this smoothie due to the green color, there’s no noticeable taste or texture because it blends up so well, so you’ll receive all the benefits that spinach has to offer without noticing it!